Vortecsmaster/EA_BuidlNOW_Crowdfunding/SRS.md

 3.2.
 Campaign Management
   - Campaign creators can *create*  new Campaigns, detailing objectives, funding goal, timelines.
-  - Campaing creators can *cancel* created Campaings, as long as this has not been supported.
+  - Campaing creators can *cancel* created Campaings, as long as they has no backers.
 <!-- (or any other condition is required, like a deadline) -->
 <!-- multiple goals and milestones. -->
 <!-- Campaign Dashboard: A dashboard for creators to manage and monitor their Campaigns, including fund status, backer interactions, and updates. -->